AutoJenny/blog/docs/guides/llm_actions.md

 ## Overview

-The LLM Actions system allows you to define reusable content generation actions that use LLMs (Language Model Models) to process content from one field and generate content for another field.
+The LLM Actions system allows you to define reusable content generation actions that use LLMs (Language Model Models) to process content for a specific field.
 Each action is configured with:

-- Source field (where to get input from)
+- Field name (the destination field for output)
 - Prompt template (how to process the input)
 - LLM model (which model to use)
 - Model parameters (temperature, max tokens)